ucsd-cse29/ss1-25/src/index.md

 We don't have a traditionally-scheduled final exam for this course (you can ignore the block provided in Webreg).
-Instead, in the last few days of the summer session, you'll have the opportunity to retake **up to two** of the exams from during the quarter to improve your score up to a **Full Pass** regardless of the score on the first attempt.
+Instead, in the last few days of the summer session, you'll have the opportunity to retake an exam from during the quarter to improve your score up to a **Full Pass** regardless of the score on the first attempt (originally this said up to two; due to constraints of summer session this is likely to just be 1 retake attempt).
 The questions on the retakes may be different than the original exam, but will test the same learning outcomes.

 For the in-person section, exams will be proctored through the [Triton Testing Center CBTF](https://tritontesting.ucsd.edu/cbtf/index.html).
 For the remote